XStore

 • TFT_eSPI Library: A versatile library for controlling TFT displays.
 It includes functions for drawing shapes, text, and images.

-• SPI Library: Provides communication with SPI devices like the TFT display.
-This library is included by default in the Arduino IDE.
+• The SPI Library enables communication with SPI devices like the TFT display.
+The Arduino IDE includes this library by default.

 Understand the Code Workflow #

-The following code initializes the TFT display and performs a series of graphical tests.
+The code initializes the TFT display and runs a series of graphical tests.
 It displays text and graphics, then clears the screen.
-The loop function is empty, meaning these actions are performed once during startup.
+Since the loop function is empty, the code performs these actions once during startup.

 Download the Camera TFT display initialization and graphics demo program from the link.